tdbe/openxr-vulkan-gamedev-framework/TypicalRunLogSample.md

 [Game][GameData][UnLoadGameWorlds]	.....................................................................................................................................
 [Game][GameData][UnLoadGameWorlds]				 Unloading Game World(s):
 [Game][GameData][UnLoadGameWorlds]	 Unloading entities and components, unhooking events, clearing any maps:
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::GameEntityObject>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::GameEntityObject>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::GameEntityObject>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::GameEntityObject>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
 So you can clear them yourself after this in a more efficient / cache coherent pass.
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::Transform>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::Transform>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::Transform>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::Transform>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
 So you can clear them yourself after this in a more efficient / cache coherent pass.
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::Parent>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::Parent>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::Parent>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::Parent>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
 So you can clear them yourself after this in a more efficient / cache coherent pass.
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::Children>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::Children>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::Children>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::Children>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
 So you can clear them yourself after this in a more efficient / cache coherent pass.
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::Bounds>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::Bounds>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::Bounds>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::Bounds>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
 So you can clear them yourself after this in a more efficient / cache coherent pass.
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::GameEntityObject>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::GameEntityObject>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::GameEntityObject>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::GameEntityObject>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
 So you can clear them yourself after this in a more efficient / cache coherent pass.
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::Transform>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::Transform>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::Transform>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::Transform>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
 So you can clear them yourself after this in a more efficient / cache coherent pass.
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::Parent>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::Parent>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::Parent>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::Parent>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
 So you can clear them yourself after this in a more efficient / cache coherent pass.
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::Children>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::Children>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::Children>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::Children>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
 So you can clear them yourself after this in a more efficient / cache coherent pass.
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::Bounds>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::Bounds>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
-[ArchetypedGameDataPool][SubpoolTiledVector][ClearItems<struct Game::Bounds>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
+[TiledGameDataPools][SubpoolTiledVector][ClearItems<struct Game::Bounds>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
 So you can clear them yourself after this in a more efficient / cache coherent pass.
 [GameDataPool][ClearItems<struct Game::Model>]	 Clearing the used pool items, and alsoDestroy (deleting memory) of whole pool: true; (destroy both used and cleared items).
 [GameDataPool][ClearItems<struct Game::Model>]	 Also unsafe: true; items you clear now won't automatically clear their owner(s) and/or children's owner(s) (from other pools) (or "dangling" children).
 So you can clear them yourself after this in a more efficient / cache coherent pass.
 [~GameDataPool][Destructing<struct Game::Model>] and all its heap items.